cu-mkp/editioncrafter-data/README.md

 ## editioncrafter-data repository

 This repository is a template repository for users who plan to use EditionCrafter to create their editions.
-It contains the basic structure and organization of the files needed as input for the creation of "folios view" element: the side-by-side viewing panes of the text, where users can choose between versions of the text including facsimile images, transcribed text, and translated text.
+It contains the basic structure and organization of the files needed as input for the creation of the "folios view" element: the side-by-side viewing panes of the text, where users can choose between versions of the text including facsimile images, transcribed text, and translated text.
 All associated metadata is also to be housed in this repository.

 ## How-tos